 Do you want to explore more stem this year but don’t know where to start?
 We want you to be able to share quick STEM activities with your kids effortlessly.

 These ideas aren’t high-tech, so no circuits or motors in sight, but they will get your kids thinking, planning, tinkering, and testing with easy-to-use STEM supplies.
-From kindergarteners to elementary through to middle school, there’s something for everyone.
+From kindergarteners to elementary through to middle school, there’s a STEM challenge for everyone!

 If you are short on time, set time limits for each phase of the design process and make that part of the STEM challenge.